Print This Bible Study

 This preceding dispensation was interrupted seven years short of completion.
 Israel’s sin had reached an apex (at Calvary); and God stepped in, stopped the chronometer marking off time for the dispensation, and instituted a new dispensation.
 Israel was set aside, and fifty-three days following the events surrounding Calvary, God sent His Spirit into the world to procure a bride for His Son.
 God, at this time, through events beginning on the day of Pentecost, called into existence one new man that was neither Jew nor Gentile; and the Spirit began His search for the bride among those comprising this new man, a search that would last for one dispensation, for 2,000 years.

-Once the Spirit has completed His search, this new man (comprised of all Christians) will be removed and dealt with at Christ’s judgment seat.
-Then God will turn back to Israel and complete His dealings with this nation during Man’s Day, completing the last seven years of the previous dispensation.
+Once the Spirit has completed His search, this new man (comprised of all Christians) will be removed and dealt with at Christ’s judgment seat in the heavens.
+Then, once this has been accomplished, God will turn back to Israel and complete His dealings with this nation during Man’s Day, completing the last seven years of the previous dispensation.

 This will complete Man’s 6,000-year Day.
-Christ will then return, overthrow Gentile world power, and the 1,000-year Messianic Era will be ushered in.
+Christ will then return, restore Israel, overthrow Gentile world power, and the 1,000-year Messianic Era will be ushered in.

 Revelation 3:10 really has nothing to do with either the rapture or the Tribulation.
-Both are dealt with in the book of Revelation, but not in this verse.
-The rapture is dealt with in Revelation 1:10; 4:1, 2a, and the Tribulation is dealt with in Revelation 6-18.
+Both are dealt with in the book of Revelation, showing a pre-Tribulation rapture of all Christians.
+But neither the rapture nor the Tribulation is dealt with in this verse.
+The rapture is dealt with in Revelation 1:10; 4:1, 2a, and the Tribulation is dealt with in Revelation 6-19a.
 But Revelation 3:10, understood within context, can clearly be seen to deal with something else entirely.

 Revelation 3:10, within context, has to do with works emanating out of faithfulness (cf. James 2:14-26), with a view to overcoming (cf. vv.
 8, 10a, 12).
-And the Christians in Philadelphia were promised that, because of their faithfulness, they would be kept out of a particular time of testing/trials — about to come upon “all the world, to try them that dwell upon the earth.”
+And the Christians in Philadelphia were promised that, because of their faithfulness, they would be kept out of a particular time of testing/trials — “that shall come upon the whole world, to test those who dwell on the earth.”

-This promised deliverance could only be the same as that seen in what is commonly called “the Lord’s prayer” in Matthew 6:9-13: “And lead us not into temptation, but deliver us from evil [lit., ‘from the evil one’ — from Satan]…” (v.
+This promised deliverance could only be the same as that which is seen in what is commonly called “the Lord’s prayer” in Matthew 6:9-13: “And do not lead us into temptation, but deliver us from the evil one [Satan] . . .” (v.
 13a).
-This would be the same temptation that Christ spoke of in Mark 14:38 and which Paul wrote about in 1 Corinthians 7:5.
+This would be the same temptation that Christ spoke of in Mark 14:38 and that Paul wrote about in 1 Corinthians 7:5.
 And it is the same temptation from which the Lord promised deliverance in 2 Peter 2:9.

-This “temptation [‘trial,’ ‘testing’]” by Satan was about to (literal rendering from the Greek text) come upon “all the world, to try them that dwell upon the earth.”
+This “trial [testing]” by Satan was about to (literal rendering from the Greek text) come upon “the whole world, to test those who dwell on the earth.”
 The fact that this testing would be worldwide is another thing that has led many individuals to believe that the coming Tribulation was in view.
-But, not so!
-Christians are being dealt with, not the world at large; and the expression, “all the world,” must be understood in the same sense as it is used in Colossians 1:6, where Christians alone are also in view.
+But, not so.
+Christians are being dealt with, not the world at large; and the expression, “the whole world,” must be understood in the same sense as it is used in Colossians 1:6, where Christians alone are also in view.

 Behold, I Come Quickly